Quentindeve/youtube-music-tauri/README.md

 ## A note about webkit2gtk

-I discovered while doing this little project that ``webkit2gtk`` [is unable to launch a video](https://github.com/tauri-apps/tauri/issues/6512), so this app won't work on Windows.
+I discovered while doing this little project that ``webkit2gtk`` [is unable to launch a video](https://github.com/tauri-apps/tauri/issues/6512), so this app won't work on Linux/*BSD.
 People that use MacOS would be pleased to tell me if it works on their OS.

 ## Licensing